telerik/document-processing-docs/libraries/radspreadprocessing/changes-and-backward-compatibility/backward-compatibility.md

 ### Changed

-Removed method void Add(T) of SeriesCollection.
+Removed method void Add(T) of SeriesCollectionOfT.

 ### What to do now

-Use other overrides insted.
+Use the other overrides of the SeriesCollectionOfT.Add() method.

 ## What's Different in 2022 R3